jegagner/SparkLearning/README.md

 # SparkLearning

+Start on this page to find information about common Databricks use cases and training.
 You will need an Azure subscription to use Azure Databricks.
 If you do not already have a subscription, it is available through Avanade.

 # Why Databricks & Spark?

-An important section to fill!
+An important section to fill based on POV.

 # Basic Python, Scala, and Spark Resources